-- where all factors are kept identical to the experimental set up except that the value of the independent variable is zero, for example when water is used instead of a test solution - where the control is to confirm that, for example, it is an organism that is causing a particular effect, by leaving out or replacing the organism with non-living material, e.g. sterile glass beads instead of an insect in a respirometer - Describe, in a logical sequence, the steps involved in the procedure including how to use the apparatus to collect results - Describe how to ensure the quality of results by considering any anomalous results and the spread of results by inspection and then by using standard deviation, standard error or 95% confidence interval (CI).
-Results are precise if they are repeatable by the same candidate and reproducible by others - Describe how to ensure the validity of the results by considering both the success at measuring the intended dependent variable and the precision required
+- where all factors are kept identical to the experimental set up except that the value of the independent variable is zero, for example when water is used instead of a test solution - where the control is to confirm that, for example, it is an organism that is causing a particular effect, by leaving out or replacing the organism with non-living material, e.g. sterile glass beads instead of an insect in a respirometer - Describe, in a logical sequence, the steps involved in the procedure including how to use the apparatus to collect results - Describe how to ensure the quality of results by considering any anomalous results and the spread of results by inspection and then by using standard deviation, standard error or 95% confidence intervals (CI). - Describe how to assess the validity of the results by considering both the accuracy of measuring the intended dependent variable and the repeatability of the results